Skip to content

 Agent Purpose Best For

-explorer Breadth-first codebase exploration Understanding new codebases
+explorer Deep codebase exploration and reconnaissance Understanding new codebases

 bug-hunter Systematic debugging Finding and fixing bugs